Guide to Net Revenue Retention & Gross Revenue Retention

 The microcopy in your product can help customers complete actions, and even lead free-trial users to an upgraded version if created carefully.
 Understandable UX writing with clear and concise CTAs and a bit of your brand’s personality will increase product engagement significantly.

-Both the NRR and GRR are useful KPIs that reveal different information about your company.
+Both the Net Revenue Retention and Gross Revenue Retention are useful KPIs that reveal different information about your company’s customer success.
 The GRR is better at measuring long-term health since it doesn’t take into account the expansions that may not be continuous.
 The NRR is better at measuring the growth of your company based on your existing customer base.
 When used together, these metrics can help you understand whether or not you should focus on lowering churn rates, generating demand, or increasing product engagement.

 No. Customer retention focuses on the rate of engaged customers you’ve kept over time, regardless of the revenue they bring.
 Net revenue retention focuses on the revenue you’ve retained over a period of time, which is connected to both the number of customers and your recurring revenue.